dewi-alliance/hotspot-manufacturers/Renaissance-R200 light hotspot.md

 ## Product Information

-What is this product's model name?-Spotminer R100
+What is this product's model name?-Spotminer R200

-Is this is Light Hotspot or Full Hotspot? (please submit two separate applications for Full and Light hotspots)-Full hotspot Is this model for indoor, outdoor, or both?
+Is this is Light Hotspot or Full Hotspot? (please submit two separate applications for Full and Light hotspots)-light hotspot Is this model for indoor, outdoor, or both?
 (If there are two models, list them separately)-indoor

 Provide a brief description of the product:
-1) Chipset:RK3399 with Cortex-A72 Dual-Core and Cortex-A53 Quad-Core
+1) Chipset:RK3568 with Cortex-A55 Quad-Core
-2) 2GB RAM, 32GB Storage
+2) 512MB RAM, 8GB Storage
 3) WiFi 2.4G 802.11b/g/n and bluetooth 4.2
 4) Lora module with 1302/1303
 2) Input power: 9VDC / 3A
 5) Security Crypto Authentication: ECC608
-6) LED*2
-7) one button for Ble connection

-Price around 399 USD.
+Price around 299 USD.
 Delivery time for first mass production in June 5th.

 ## Which countries do you plan to ship to and get regulatory certifications for? (required)